hhannine/superpaper/README.md

 - "--setimages", list of images to set on your monitors, if given only one it will be spanned across.
 - "--inches", optional, expects display diagonals in inches to compute PPIs
 - "--bezels", optional, expects display bezels in millimeters
-- "--offsets", optional, if image alignment isn't quite right you can add additional offset in pixels
+- "--offsets", optional, if image alignment with ppi&bezels isn't quite right you can add additional offset in pixels
 - "--command", optional, user can pass a custom command to set the wallpaper.

 An example using all corrections to set a single spanned image: